php-amqplib/RabbitMqBundle/README.md

 ### Recap ###

-This seems quite a lot, let's recap to have a better overview of how to produce/consume messages this is what we need:
+This seems quite a lot, let's recap to have a better overview.
+This is what we need to produce/consume messages.

 - Add an entry for the consumer/producer in the configuration.
 - Implement your callback.